-Another area that most seem to agree on is that the nature of cyber crime has evolved beyond the scope of the Computer Misuse Act.
+Another area that most seem to agree on is that the cyber crime landscape has evolved beyond the scope of the CMA.

-“The types of crime the Act was originally designed to fight are actually decreasing – but new threats are emerging seemingly every month,” says Peter Yapp, Partner at law firm Schillings and former Deputy Director of the UK’s National Cybersecurity Centre.
+“The types of crime the Act was originally designed to fight are actually decreasing – but new threats are emerging seemingly every month,” says Peter Yapp, Partner at law firm Schillings and former deputy director of the UK’s National Cyber Security Centre (NCSC).
 “For example, hacking for extortion has nearly doubled over the past year while virus/malware reports have dropped.
 This underlines one of the main shortfalls of the Act – the evolution of using computers to commit fraud to the computer becoming the main conduit for fraud.”

-The subjective interpretation of the act ultimately creates friction between law enforcement and security researchers, with some arguing that judges often appear to misunderstand the wider issues facing the industry.
+The subjective interpretation of the act ultimately drives a wedge between the legal system and security researchers, and some have argued that judges often appear to misunderstand the wider issues facing the industry.

-Richard Millett, cyber security training lead at Firebrand Training and regular cyber security advisor for police forces across the UK, explains that many cyber crime cases are instead tried under other legislation, such as fraud and theft, not only because of a lack of definitions but also because much tougher penalties can be issued as a result.
+Richard Millett, training development manager at Firebrand Training and regular cyber security advisor for police forces across the UK, explains that many cyber crime cases are instead tried under other legislation, such as fraud and theft, not only because of a lack of definitions but also because it allows stricter penalties to be issued.

 Ethical hacking is technically illegal under the act

-The most difficult challenge facing cyber security researchers trying to operate within the scope of the act is its failure to distinguish between criminal and ethical hacking.
+The greatest challenge facing cyber security researchers trying to operate within the scope of the act is its failure to distinguish between criminal and ethical hacking.

-As Rob Shooter, head of technology of law firm Fieldfisher explained to IT Pro, many in the industry believe that the hacking offences under the Computer Misuse Act are too “broad brush”, making it technically impossible for cyber security researchers to perform ethical hacking against cyber criminals.
+As Rob Shooter, managing partner of law firm Fieldfisher explained to IT Pro, many in the industry assert that the hacking offences under the CMA are too “broad brush”, leaving cyber security researchers with little legal room to perform ethical hacking against cyber criminals.

-The main problem is that the act makes it illegal to access a computer system without consent, regardless of the system involved.
-Technically, this means that functions performed by researchers to analyse potential threats, whether that’s scanning, file interrogation, or interaction with compromised systems, are illegal unless they have gained consent from both the victim and perpetrator of the crime.
+The act defines non-consensual access of a computer system as a crime, regardless of the intent or benefits that may come about as a result of the action.
+Technically, this means that functions performed by researchers to analyse potential threats, from scanning, file interrogation, or probing compromised systems, are illegal unless consent has been given by both the victim and perpetrator of the crime.

-Although this technicality may limit the actions of ethical hacking, or may leave some wary about potential prosecution, Yapp adds that he is unaware of any cases involving UK researchers being sanctioned by law enforcement because of their work.
+Although this technicality may limit the actions of ethical hacking or may leave some wary about potential prosecution, Yapp adds that he is unaware of any cases involving UK researchers being sanctioned by law enforcement as a direct result of their work.